wavemaker/docs/learn/react-native/app-loader.md

     }, 5000)
 ```

-**Change Skeleton Colors**
+#### Change Skeleton Colors

-You can control Skeleton Loader colors using styles.
-There are three style properties as following:
+You can customise the color, width, and other properties of Skeleton Loader .
+There are three style properties to change colors at different levels.

 1. skeleton
 2. skeleton-gradient